hasura/graphql-engine/rfcs/remote-schema-permissions.md

 Each field in GraphQL can take arguments as well.
 Arguments must belong to input types i.e Scalar, Enum, or Input Object (or list of these).

 Role-based argument presets can basically inject values from session variables or static values during execution.
-The presetted argument should also get removed from the exposed role-based schema.
+The presetted argument should also get removed from the exposed role-based schema (for an input object, only the input field from the preset path should get removed but this has few complications which are discussed in the last section).

 The proposed API: